georgeka17/relegator/README.md

 ```
 After converting `X_train`, `X_test`, `y_train`, and `y_test` to TensorFlow datasets, we generate peak masks that subtract off the background events using `relegator.gen_peak_masks()`.

-Before the training begins, users can print a summary of their model that will look like this:
+Before the training begins, users can print a summary of their model that will look something like this:

 ![Alt](/summary.png "Summary")

-After model has finished training, gen_master contains some [plotting functionality](#plots) that you may find useful.
+After the model has finished training, gen_master contains some [plotting functionality](#plots) that you may find useful.

 ### relegator